-- 8. Shortest path problem (Dijkstra, Bellman-Ford).
+- 8. Shortest path problem (Dijkstra, Bellman-Ford, Floyd-Warshall).
 Application in working with molecular graph.

-- 9. Spanning trees (Prim, Kruskal, Union-Find).
+- 9. Spanning trees (Prim, Kruskal).
 Application in processing molecular graph.

-- 10. Approaches to solving problems I (brute force, recursive algorithms, divide and conquer, greedy algorithms).
+- 10. Approaches to solving problems (brute force, greedy algorithms, divide and conquer).
 Application in chemoinformatics and bioinformatics.

 - recommended literature